Pearson-Higher-Ed/design/introduction.md

 - **Universal**
-  Reflect the needs of Pearson as a whole, keeping in mind, the greater global community.
+  Reflect the needs of Pearson as a whole, keeping in mind, the greater global community

 - **Consistent**
-   Follow a consistent visual style and are defined by a set of shared principles.
+   Follow a consistent visual style and are defined by a set of shared principles

 - **Usable**
-   Intuitive and easy to use for performing tasks effectively.
+   Intuitive and easy to use for performing tasks effectively

 - **Accessible**
-   Comply with the Pearson Accessibility Guidelines to ensure the user interface is  accessible to everyone, including people with disabilities.
+   Comply with the Pearson Accessibility Guidelines to ensure the user interface is  accessible to everyone, including people with disabilities

 - **Responsive**
-   Flexible and adaptive to optimize the user experience on different devices.
+   Flexible and adaptive to optimize the user experience on different devices

 ## Benefits